-Potato and Sweet Potato Bake with Pesto is a family-friendly side dish that turns everyday potatoes into a tasty treat.
-With the simplicity of homemade fresh basil pesto, this no cream potato bake recipe is perfect for wholefood households as an alternative to creamy potato bakes.
+Pesto Potato Bake is a family-friendly side dish that turns everyday potatoes into a tasty treat.
+With the simplicity of homemade fresh basil pesto, this no-cream potato bake recipe is perfect for wholefood households as an alternative to creamy potato bakes.
 The potatoes and pesto combo appeals to all tastes and has so much flavour, making it a hit with both kids and adults.
-This no-fuss, flavourful dish pairs well with any protein for a comforting family dinner.
+This no-fuss, flavourful side dish goes well with any protein for a comforting family dinner.

 Potato bake is my favorite way to eat potatoes, and whilst I LOVE creamy versions like this French Onion Potato Bake or Potatoes au Gratin, they are a sometimes food in our house.
-This no cream potato bake option is a great alternative!
-It’s also really versatile, and you can pack in more vegetables like thinly sliced red onion for example, and protein like shredded chicken too for a one-pan meal.
+This no-cream potato bake option is a great alternative!
+If you need a totally dairy-free potato bake, then substitute the parmesan cheese for a dairy-free variety.

 This potato and sweet potato bake uses homemade pesto, which is easy to whip up with just a few ingredients: